Kappie/3d-scattering-transform/README.md

 ```

 This is after tuning `sigma` to get close to optimal in terms of how small `epsilon` is for a 128x128x128 filter bank.

+## Visualisation

+It is possible to get a heat map of original pixels that are important for the classification.
+Example code is in
+`visualisation_gradient.py`